-Here are my Athens highlights.
-I cover enough to spend 3 days in the city.
-If you have longer than that, then I recommend a day trip to Delphi as included in my ‘A day trip to Delphi’ post.
+So here are 15 things I did in the capital, which I managed to fit in over 3 days in this incredible city.
+If you have longer than that, then I also recommend a day trip to Delphi.

 This stadium, also known as Kallimarmaro (‘beautiful marble’) is the only stadium built completely of marble, and is the home of the modern Olympic Games.
 For those of you who’ve read my blog posts, you know I LOVE the Olympics so this was a huge bucketlist item for me and I LOVED, LOVED, LOVED it.
 The stadium was incredible, with a great audio guide you could follow if you want.

 For epic views out across Athens and to the Acropolis, visit Mount Lycabettus.
 You can choose to walk up it, or get the Cable Car which runs every 10-30 minutes, depending on the time of year.
 There is a restaurant and a little church at the top.
 I personally recommend getting the Cable Car up and then walking down.
 The main reason for this is that whilst the top does give good views, it gets very busy.
 My advice would be to walk down one level and then you get the same view, same outlook, but with no people and the same photos all to yourself.